 My passion for collecting cookbooks is widely-known, especially Armenian cookbooks or any that reflect a similar cuisine.
-Even in today’s electronic age, I enjoy holding a cookbook in my hand, turning it page by page.
+Even in today’s electronic age, I enjoy holding a cookbook in my hand, turning it page-by-page.

 |My Christmas gifts – 3 new Cookbooks!

 The second cookbook, ‘Armenian Cuisine’, was co-authored by Aline Kamakian, co-owner of Mayrig restaurant in Beirut, and Barbara Drieskens.
-Besides a fabulous assortment of delectable recipes and mouth-watering photos, the authors offer insight to a bit of history from numerous regions which represent the homelands of those who contributed to the making of this cookbook.
+Besides a fabulous assortment of delectable recipes and mouth-watering photos, the authors offer insight to a bit of history from numerous regions represnting the homelands of those who contributed to the making of this cookbook.

 My third gift is a cookbook called ‘Persian Cuisine – Traditional, Regional, and Modern Foods’ by M.R.
 Ghanoonparvar.
 In his introduction, Mr. Ghanoonparvar states, “The cuisine of every nation is a way of celebrating culture.”
 With beautiful visuals and clear, concise recipes, I’m looking forward to trying his recipes – adding an Armenian twist, of course!

 I’ll be keeping busy in the New Year reading every page of each cookbook, and testing as many recipes as I can manage.

 I thank the authors and cooks who made these cookbooks possible – and my husband who continues to encourage and fulfill my need to know more about Armenian cuisine.